joseech28/building-setting-dns-azure/README.md

 I go to Tools > DNS.
 I expand the server name (DC One).
 I expand Forward Lookup Zones and then my domain name.
-I right-click and select New Host (A or AAAA)....
-I enter "Mainframe" for the name and DC One's IP address for the IP address.
-I click Add Host.
 </p>
 <br />